Give to the CBMR

-The Center for Black Music Research is a unit of Columbia College Chicago, a 501(c)(3) not-for-profit organization.
-Columbia College provides ongoing basic operating support for its staff, space, and supplies.
-However, the CBMR relies on outside funding to support its public programming, including conferences, performance programs, fellowships, publications, and special research initiatives.
-A small but significant portion of this funding comes from CBMR Associate memberships, as well as publication subscriptions and sales.
+The Center for Black Music Research enjoys the support of its parent organization, Columbia College Chicago, a 501(c)(3) not-for-profit organization, which provides ongoing basic operating support for its staff, space, and supplies.
+However, the CBMR is responsible for raising significant external funding to support its student services and outreach programming and its public programming, including symposia and panel discussions, performance programs, fellowships, commissioned art installations, publications, and special research initiatives.
+A small but significant portion of this funding has come from CBMR Associate memberships and other individual and organizational giving, as well as publication subscriptions and sales.
 Individual, foundation, and corporate contributions are the primary sources of funding that support the Center's outreach activities.

 The CBMR has an impressive record of attracting one-time, multi-year, and continuing grants from more than fifty corporate, private, and government foundations and funding agencies.
-It seeks grant funds to support its public programming and special research initiatives.
+It seeks grant funds to support its public programming, special research initiatives, and digital preservation.

 Charitable Bequests and Planned Giving

-Regardless of the size of the gift, planned and deferred giving support the Center's ongoing operation and may provide tax benefits to you and your heirs.
+Regardless of the size of the gift, planned and deferred giving support the CBMR’s ongoing operation and may provide tax benefits to you and your heirs.

-For grants, individual contributions, deferred giving, and in-kind support:
+For grants, individual contributions, deferred giving, and to establish new individual campaigns, please contact:

 The CBMR Library and Archives are a leading repository for scores and music by black composers and for personal papers, recording collections, and research collections.
-The CBMR welcomes and encourages donations and bequests of materials that will increase the research value and utility of its holdings, particularly sheet music, photographs, film and video footage, recordings, and archival and manuscript materials concerning all aspects of black music and dance.
-Of special interest to the CBMR are scores and papers of contemporary composers, recordings and other materials about gospel music, and recordings of and materials about popular music idioms throughout the African diaspora.
+The CBMR welcomes and encourages donations and bequests of materials that will increase the research value and use of its holdings, particularly sheet music and scores including unpublished music manuscripts, photographs, film and video footage, recordings, and archival and manuscript materials concerning all aspects of black music and dance.
+Of special interest to the CBMR are scores and papers of contemporary composers and jazz artists, recordings and other materials about gospel music, and recordings of and materials about popular music idioms, particularly rap and hip hop as created and practiced throughout the African diaspora.

 We encourage donors to consult the CBMR Archivist before donating materials: